Tioga Pass hikes in Yosemite National Park.

 Route Type: Out-and-back

-Hike Features: May Lake, summit of Mt.
-Hoffmann, and incredible views from the top
+Hike Features: May Lake, summit of Mount Hoffmann, amazing views along the way

 Hiking to May Lake and Mount Hoffmann in Yosemite National Park offers a perfect blend of serene alpine beauty and rewarding summit views.